 In our How to Paint Everything series we look at how to paint, well, everything!
 We look at the lore and heraldry around the models and talk about multiple techniques and methods for painting them.
 In today’s How to Paint Everything, we’re looking at how to paint the villainous monsters of Warhammer Quest: The Cursed City.

 Cursed City is filled to the brim with lovely models and if you were lucky enough to get a copy you may easily have found yourself stymied by the number of models in the box or the amount of detail on them.
 Well worry no more because today we’re talking about how to paint the monsters and shambling undead minions in the box, with multiple methods you can use for tackling this project.
 The monsters of Cursed City are a varied gallery of disfigured horrors, and between them there’s a good mix of skeletons, zombies, and other things that go bump in the night.
-We’ve already covered methods for painting these generally so if you’re looking for some additional help with some of the models and don’t love the methods you find here, consider checking out our How to Paint articles on skin and leather:
+We’ve already covered methods for painting these generally so if you’re looking for some additional help with some of the models and don’t love the methods you find here, consider checking out our other How to Paint articles on skin, leather, and monsters:

 - How to Paint Everything: Zombies